quii/CS-Popupper-TDD/readme.md

 This is a skeleton Node.js web project which has the following features configured

 - Express JS web framework for Node.js that you can write in CoffeeScript
-- Client side JS compilation into one app file with Uglify.js minification
+- Client side CoffeeScript automatically compiled into JS which is then compiled into one app file with Uglify.js minification
 - Unit testing of CS code with Mocha and ExpectThat
 - Functional test of web pages using Zombie.js